-Medium (1 & 2): is used for larger scale soldering such as a large pendant or when you need heat the entire piece.
+Medium (1 ): is used for larger scale soldering such as a large pendant or when you need to heat the entire piece.

-Large (A-11): This large tip is used for annealing and melting metals.
+Large (A-11 & 2): This large tip is used for annealing and melting metals.

-Smaller tips equal less heat, so depending on the size of the piece, you’ll want to use the right tip every time.
+Depending on the size of the piece, you’ll want to use the right tip every time.
 However, there are other things to consider when using your torch.
-Many items around you will dissipate the heat such as a vise or a tool you are using, this is called “heat sink”.
-Also metal cools quickly and on larger pieces as you wave the torch tip back and forth across the piece the opposite side is already cooling.
+Many items around you will dissipate the heat such as a vise or a tool you are using, this is called a “heat sink”.
+Also, metal cools quickly.
+On larger pieces, as you wave the torch tip back and forth across the piece the opposite side is already cooling.
 When this happens you can reflect the heat back onto the piece by building a simple fire brick container.
 Try to heat the piece again inside this container (this container works well also when melting scrap in a crucible) and you’ll find that you’re not losing as much heat as before.

 I finally chose the propane/air setup at my house.
-Overall it was enough heat for me and the small pieces that I work on there, plus running down to the local store to replace it was a huge selling point for me.
-Remember to be patient and have fun as you become accustomed to your new torch set up.
+Overall it was enough heat for me with the small pieces that I work on there, plus running down to the local store to replace it was a huge selling point for me.
+Remember, be patient and have fun as you become accustomed to your new soldering torch set up.

-If you have any comments, tips or experiences you’ve had with torches, please don’t hesitate to post below.
+If you have any comments, tips or you’d like to share experiences you’ve had with torches, please don’t hesitate to post below.

-For additional soldering and flame tips here’s a blog you may like to read: 3 Torch Tips for Soldering.
+For additional soldering articles, you may like to read:

 Halstead is one of North America’s leading distributors of jewelry supplies.
 Halstead specializes in wholesale findings, chain, tools, and metals for jewelry artists.